-American Legion Lebron Post 58 Esports program, which is designed to reduce veteran suicide by providing an environment of a connection.
+OKLAHOMAVETERANS IEWSMAGAZINE Serving Active Duty Military, Veterans and Their Families PARADOX UIHRI S-RACER THE GUT RE GUT RE VIE Esports Program Aims to Reduce Veteran Suicides American Legion Lebron Post 58 Esports program, which is designed to reduce veteran suicide by providing an environment of a connection.
 Story and photo by Van Mitchell Suicide has no single cause and no one approach can end it-but prevention is possible, especially when Veterans find support before a crisis happens.
 That's the mission of the American Legion Lebron Post 58 in Guthrie with its Bunker 58 Esports program, which is designed to reduce veteran suicide by providing an environment of a connection, teamwork, and camaraderie for local veterans.
 "Bunker 58 started as an idea between three Legionnaires a couple of years ago," said Army veteran and Lebron Post 58 Chaplain George Shafer.
 "We were sitting around drinking coffee, and one of our members read an article in the National American Legion Magazine about a partnership with a gaming organization.
 And in that article, it explained to us that eSports provides a level of camaraderie, accountability, and competition that veterans crave.
 We began the process of looking into what it would look like to get that program at our post here in Guthrie.
 And we began looking at the cost and looking into the internet, and considering where we could potentially run the program."
-Shafer said the process began of reaching out to Regiment Gaming, which is the nation's largest veteran-only gaming community in the country.
-"I was able to make contact with Chris Earl, who's the CEO of Regiment, and that began a working relationship with both Regiment and Paradox Customs to get the computers," Shafer said.
-"Our committee worked tirelessly from February until July, getting the room designated, getting the room prepared.
-We coordinated with the community.
+Shafer said the process began of reaching out to Regiment Gaming, which is the nation's largest veteran-only gaming community in the country. of Regiment, and that began a working relationship with both mentoring, and assisting veterans through this new venue."
+Regiment and Paradox Customs to get the computers," Shafer said.
+"Our committee worked tirelessly from February until July, trained how to operate the gaming equipment by Brent getting the room designated, getting the room prepared.
+We Lemmons, vice-chair of the Esports committee and former coordinated with the community.
 We coordinated with many entities to help make this happen.
 And finally, on July 10th, we had our grand opening."
 Shafer said the grand opening was a success.
 "It exceeded our expectations dramatically," he said.
-"We were hoping on a Wednesday afternoon to hopefully get 10 or 20 people to come out and look at what we were doing.
-We ended up having over 100 people show up.
-We were able to speak with veterans and attendants who had never stepped foot into an American Legion before.
+"We were hoping on a Wednesday afternoon to hopefully get 10 or of hardware like the mouse, the keyboard, the headset, the 20 people to come out and look at what we were doing.
+We controller, the towers." ended up having over 100 people show up.
+We were able to speak with veterans and attendants who had never stepped game nights and tournaments. foot into an American Legion before.
 We were able to procure new memberships coming from a younger demographic.
-And the response that we got from our immediate community was overwhelmingly special."
-Shafer said Bunker 58 is a passion project for Lebron Post 58 members.
-"Many of our committee members are enthusiastic about this project because we know somebody who has succumbed to being part of the 22 a day," Shafer said, in reference to the
+And in and they learn about what Esports is, and how they can take the response that we got from our immediate community was advantage of it," he said. overwhelmingly special."
+Shafer said Bunker 58 is a passion project for Lebron Post since leaving the military.
+58 members.
+"Many of our committee members are enthusiastic about this project because we know somebody who has succumbed the military for 10 years.
+I have struggled with the aimlessness, to being part of the 22 a day," Shafer said, in reference to the